MrRaindrop/tree-cli/README.md

 treejs
 ======

-a js tool to listing files and directories in local file system running on node.
+a js tool to list files and directories in local file system running on node.

 cmd
 ----------